FYT3RP4TIL/A3C-GoogleDeepMind-OpenAIGym-KungFuMaster/README.md

 | Env-id | obs_type= | frameskip= | repeat_action_probability= |
 | :---   | :--- | :--- | :--- |
 | KungFuMasterDeterministic-v0 | ```"rgb"``` | ```4``` | ```0.25``` |

+## Version History
+A thorough discussion of the intricate differences between the versions and configurations can be found in the general article on Atari environments.

+* v5: Stickiness was added back and stochastic frameskipping was removed.
+The environments are now in the “ALE” namespace.
+* v4: Stickiness of actions was removed
+* v0: Initial versions release